CAPITAL IMPROVEMENT PROGRAM

 Sewer Pump Station 35 Upgrades

-This rehabilitation project will replace aging pumps, motors, and control panels with modern, high-efficiency equipment designed to optimize hydraulic performance and energy consumption.
+This rehabilitation project will install an emergency by-pass system, provide a new emergency generator, inspect and reline the wet well.
 The scope also includes the replacement of key appurtenances such as isolation and check valves, as well as upgrades to instrumentation and control systems to enhance operational reliability and system monitoring.

 -